-A lighting on/off switch is not fitted to this model.
-The rear light and licence plate light all function automatically when the ignition is turned to the ON position.
+A lighting on/off switch is not installed on this model.
+The brake/tail light and license plate light all function automatically when the ignition is turned to the ON position.
 The headlight will function when the ignition is turned on and the engine is running.